Thai AirAsia X: History

-On 18 September 2013 AirAsia X signed a shareholders agreement with Tassapon Bijleveld and Julpas Krueospon to establish a joint venture co-operation for a long-haul low-cost airline, a Thai company named Thai AirAsia X Company Limited was started in which AirAsia took a 49% share.
+On 18 September 2013, AirAsia X signed a shareholders agreement with Tassapon Bijleveld and Julpas Krueospon to establish a joint venture co-operation for a long-haul low-cost airline, a Thai company named Thai AirAsia X Company Limited was started in which AirAsia took a 49% share.
 Thai AirAsia X is the medium and long-haul operation of the brand Thai AirAsia.
 The franchise can keep costs down by using a common ticketing system, aircraft livery, employee uniforms, and management style.

-On 3 February 2014 Thai AirAsia X received an Air Operators Certificate from the Department of Civil Aviation of Thailand which allowed the airline to apply for permits and slots for the intended routes.
-Thai AirAsia X launched its first destination to Seoul/Incheon on 17 June 2014 by an Airbus A330-300 from Bangkok-Don Mueang.
-Following destinations were Osaka Kansai and Tokyo Narita on 1 September 2014.
+On 3 February 2014 Thai AirAsia X received an Air Operators Certificate (AOC) from the Department of Civil Aviation of Thailand which allowed the airline to apply for permits and slots for the intended routes.
+On 17 June 2014, Thai AirAsia X operated its first flight from Bangkok to Seoul with an Airbus A330-300.
+Following destinations were Osaka and Tokyo on 1 September 2014.

 In December 2016, Thai AirAsia X announced the end of services to the Middle East by subsequently cancelling all flights to Tehran and Muscat.

 In August 2019, Thai AirAsia X took delivery of its first Airbus A330neo aircraft.

 Due to lockdown measures, all domestic flights in July 2021 were canceled.
 In October 2021, Thai Asia X announced the resumption of flights at Suvarnabhumi Airport for the next month.

-On 26 April 2022 Thai AirAsia X announced that it would be moving its operations from Don Mueang International Airport to Suvarnabhumi Airport.
+On 26 April 2022 Thai AirAsia X announced that it would be moving its Bangkok operations from Don Mueang International Airport to Suvarnabhumi Airport.
 On 19 May 2022 Thai AirAsia X filed for bankruptcy with the Central Bankruptcy Court in Bangkok, however the process would have no impact on passengers, as operations continue as usual.

 Destinations

-As of January 2025, Thai AirAsia X operates or has previously operated to the following destinations:
+As of January 2025, Thai AirAsia X flies (or has flown) to the following destinations:

 Fleet

+Current fleet

 As of August 2025, Thai AirAsia X operates the following aircraft:

+Former fleet

+Thai AirAsia X has previously operated the following aircraft: